ubergeek77/Lemmy-Easy-Deploy/README.md

 The default deployment as outlined above will get you running in ***about 1 minute!***

-*(NOTE: on non x86_64 platforms, such as ARM, **Lemmy Easy Deploy will have to compile Lemmy from source,** as ARM-based Docker Hub images are not always available for the latest Lemmy version.
-This will increase deploy time to about 20-30 minutes while Lemmy compiles)*
+*NOTE: on non x86_64 platforms, such as ARM, **Lemmy-Easy-Deploy will have to compile Lemmy from source,** as ARM-based Docker Hub images are not always available for the latest Lemmy version.
+This will increase deploy time to about 20-30 minutes while Lemmy compiles*

 What is this?
 ---